apache/mynewt-site/docs/os/tutorials/add_newtmgr.md

 ### Create the Application Image

-Generate a signed application image for the `myble` target.
+Generate an application image for the `myble` target.
 You can use any version number you choose.

 ```
 $ newt create-image myble 1.0.0